AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/create-decision.md

 >[!CONTEXTUALHELP]
 >id="ajo_code_based_item_number"
 >title="Define the number of items to be returned"
 >abstract="Select the number of decision items you want to be returned back.
-For example, if you select 2, the best 2 eligible offers will be presented for the current surface."
+For example, if you select 2, the best 2 eligible offers will be presented for the current configuration."

 >[!CONTEXTUALHELP]
 >id="ajo_code_based_fallback"